Backpacking Baffin Island – Part 1: How a Chance Encounter Sparked an Arctic Expedition

 Trevor: "Yes"

+Like the adventurer he is, his response was immediate: “Yes.”
 After a few weeks of humming and hawing and an opening in my schedule, I finally had the flights punched into my computer.
 I sent Trevor one last message:

 Me: “Are you sure?
-I have the flights lined up...I’m ready to pull the trigger.” (half thinking i'd call his bluff...Trev wasn't bluffing)
+I have the flights lined up...I’m ready to pull the trigger.” (half thinking I'd call his bluff...Trev wasn't bluffing)

 Trev: Again, “Yes.
 Do it!”